vesoft-inc/nebula-docs/docs-2.0/nebula-bench.md

 # Nebula Bench

-Nebula Bench is a performance test tool for Nebula Graph using the LDBC data set.
+Nebula Bench is a performance test tool for NebulaGraph using the LDBC data set.

 ## Scenario

-- Generate test data and import Nebula Graph.
+- Generate test data and import NebulaGraph.

-- Performance testing in the Nebula Graph cluster.
+- Performance testing in the NebulaGraph cluster.

 ## Release note